 Each nursing student is not only a member of the Department of Nursing but also a member of the William Jewell College community upon enrollment.
 Accordingly, William Jewell College has established a set of standards for student conduct.
-The College's Standards of Conduct and disciplinary due process system can be found in the William Jewell College Student Handbook available at jewell.edu/student-handbook.
+The College's Standards of Conduct and disciplinary due process system can be found in the William Jewell College Student Handbook available on the intranet. (https://central.jewell.edu).
 In addition to the College's Standards of Conduct, nursing students are expected to adhere to all expectations and policies outlined within the Department of Nursing Student Handbook.
 Professional behavior is required in all learning environments including clinical and the classroom.
 Students are expected to carefully review these guidelines including for clinical attire, class and clinical attendance, and other professional expectations of the Department in the student handbook.